Saturday, September 30, 2023

 The Veil of Understanding

-Let us, then, draw near to Jesus in our moments of confusion or pain, trusting that He who embraced suffering out of love for us will guide us through our own trials and lead us into His eternal embrace.
+Let us draw near to Jesus in moments of confusion and pain, trusting that the One who embraced the Cross for our sake will guide us through our trials.
+In Him, our suffering is not wasted; it becomes a means of grace, leading us to the fullness of life in His eternal embrace.

 Let us pray: